 To make backup and restore easy, UBOS uses standard ZIP files, with certain additional conventions.
 To distinguish them from arbitrary other ZIP files, UBOS backup files typically use the extension .ubos-backup.

-With a single command, you can backup all the data of all the apps installed on your device to a single UBOS backup file.
-Or, you can use separate backup files for each site on your devices.
-You can also back up just a single app at a site to a backup file.
+With a single command, you can backup all the data of all the Apps installed on your device to a single UBOS backup file.
+Or, you can use separate backup files for each Site on your devices.
+You can also back up just a single App at a Site to a backup file.

-UBOS keeps track inside the backup file what apps you backed up, and how they were configured at the time they were backed up.
-This makes UBOS backup files essentially self-documenting, and makes it possible that backups can be interpreted even at some considerable time in the future: all information required to restore an app to the state is was in at the time the backup was created is contained in the UBOS backup file.
+UBOS keeps track inside the backup file what Apps you backed up, and how they were configured at the time they were backed up.
+This makes UBOS backup files essentially self-documenting, and makes it possible that backups can be interpreted even at some considerable time in the future: all information required to restore an App to the state is was in at the time the backup was created is contained in the UBOS backup file.

 The details of the UBOS backup format are documented for developers.

 To create a local backup of all the data of all the Apps on the device and save that data to file <backupfile>, execute:

 If you like UBOS to pick a suitable filename in your home directory that includes the current date, use: